 The following month, DSHS terminated Dr. A’s employment at the state hospital.

-At Dr. A.’s TMB license suspension hearing concerns were raised that throughout the 20 years of allegations of Dr. A., Dr. A. repeatedly received the benefit of the doubt over the alleged victims.
+At Dr. A’s TMB license suspension hearing, concerns were raised that throughout the 20 years of allegations of Dr. A, he repeatedly received the benefit of the doubt over the alleged victims.

 The same month Dr. A was terminated from employment at the state hospital, TMB suspended Dr. A’s medical license.